happywork/wordpress-login/README.md

 # global-input/word-login

-This repository is to make a wordpress website to support the sign in with the Global Input software.
-After the simple changes, you should be able to sign in with the Global Input mobile app (available in [iOS](https://itunes.apple.com/us/app/global-input-app/id1269541616?mt=8&ign-mpt=uo%3D4) and [Android](https://itunes.apple.com/us/app/global-input-app/id1269541616?mt=8&ign-mpt=uo%3D4)) just by pointing the phone camera to the QR code displayed.
-This means you can sign in quickly and securely.
+This repository is to make your wordpress website support the [Global Input App](https://globalinput.co.uk/), so you can use your mobile as a sign-in device while you are signing in on your website via a browser on your computer.

 ### Quick solution

 First backup your existing ```wordpress/wp-login.php``` file in your website folder and replace its content with the content of the [```wordpress/wp-login.php``` in this repo](https://github.com/global-input/wordpress-login/blob/master/wordpress/wp-login.php)

-### Manual changes to the file
+### Manual editing file
+If you prefer editing the file instead of overwriting it with the one from this repository, you follow the following steps.
 First backup your existing ```wordpress/wp-login.php``` file in your website folder and open the file ```wordpress/wp-login.php``` in your website with an editor.